romainguy/kotlin-explorer/README.md

 - Shows the number of instructions and branches per method.
 - Click a disassembled instruction or register to highlight all occurrences.

+# Kotlin Explorer and R8

+You can use *Build > Optimize with R8* to optimize the compiled code with the R8 tool.
+By default, all public classes/members/etc. will be kept, allowing you to analyze them in the disassembly panels.

+However, keeping everything is not representative of what R8 will do on an actual application so you can disable that feature, and instead use the `@Keep` annotation to choose an entry point leading to the desired disassembly.
+You can also create a `fun main()` entry point and call your code from there.
+Be careful to not use constants when calling other methods as this may lead to aggressive optimization by R8.

 # Running Kotlin Explorer

 Run Kotlin Explorer with `./gradlew jvmRun`.